brightmart/text_classification/README.md

 although many of these models are simple, and may not get you to top level of the task.but some of these models are very classic, so they may be good to serve as baseline models.

+each model has a test function under model class.

+we also explore two seq2seq model(seq2seq with attention,transformer: attention is all you need) to do text classification. and these two models can also be used for sequences generating, and other tasks.

 Models:
 -------------------------------------------------------------------------